eric-burel/vulcan-docs/source/field-resolvers.md

 Note that it is recommended that you pick a **different** name for the "real" database field (`userId`) and the field in your schema (`user`), especially if you set `addOriginalField` to `true`.
 This way, you will be able to unambiguously require either the `_id` or the full user object just by specifying which field you need.

 Also, the resolved type is a GraphQL type, not a primitive type or a schema.
 Therefore, it must necessarilly be a string (`'User'` in the previous example).
 If you rather need an array of user, the resolved type will be `'[User]'`.
-For primitive types, you must provide the name as a string, instead of the constructor : `'Date'` for a `Date`, `'String'` for a `String` etc.
+For primitive types, you must provide the name as a string, instead of the constructor : `'Date'` for a `Date`, `'String'` for a `String`, `'JSON'` for an `Object` etc.

 ## Custom Types